tajfutas/sicomtrace/index.md

    Otherwise, set the communication to 4800 baudrate which should be still fast enough for the majority of orienteering events.

 5. Start the `SICOMTRACE.BAT`.
-   Pass the SportIdent hardware COM port as the first, baudrate as the second, and the virtual com port pair name (eg. `CNCB0`) as the third argument.
+   Pass the SPORTident hardware COM port as the first, baudrate as the second, and the virtual com port pair name (eg. `CNCB0`) as the third argument.
-   Baudrate can be 38400 or 4800 and must match with the SportIdent hardware's own setting.
+   Baudrate can be 38400 or 4800 and must match with the SPORTident hardware's own setting.
    The TCP server port can be explicitly set with the optional fourt argument.
    Without it, no TCP/IP server will be started.

-   If the above com0come setup lives and the SportIdent Station is connected on COM10 and is set to baudrate 38400 then the following command connects SICOMTRACE and opens a TCP/IP server on port 7488:
+   If the above com0come setup lives and the SPORTident Station is connected on COM10 and is set to baudrate 38400 then the following command connects SICOMTRACE and opens a TCP/IP server on port 7488:

    ```bat
    SICOMTRACE COM10 38400 CNCB0 7488